shaunpatterson/Angular/README.md

 ### Steps

- 1. Create a `Products` service in a new file (`products.service.js`) and implement a `getProducts()` method that fetches the `data/products.json` file using Angular's `$http` service.
+ 1. Create a `ProductsSvc` service in a new file (`products.service.js`) and implement a `getProducts()` method that fetches the `data/products.json` file using Angular's `$http` service.
 The function should return a promise resolved with the products array, or rejected with a string error message.
- 2. On the products page, render a simple unordered list of products using the `Products.getProducts()` method.
+ 2. On the products page, render a simple unordered list of products using the `ProductsSvc.getProducts()` method.
 This should just be one line per product of "[styleNumber] - [displayName]".
 Do not worry about any styling in this step.
  3. Enhance the product display by creating a `<product product="productObject">` directive (new file `product.directive.js`) that can render a product according to the styles shown in the sample image below.
 Do not focus on pixel perfect styles or different fonts, just worry about bold, italics, etc.  Feel free to use the bundled foundation grid system, via standard CSS classes or via SCSS mixins, or to write your own CSS styles.
 Do not worry about the Remove button functionality in this step.
- 4. Enhance the `Products.getProducts()` method to cache the resulting products and return the cached copy for the duration of the app.
+ 4. Enhance the `ProductsSvc.getProducts()` method to cache the resulting products and return the cached copy for the duration of the app.
- 5. Add a `Products.removeProduct(id)` method that will remove a given product from the cached product data, and wire it up to the remove button.
+ 5. Add a `ProductsSvc.removeProduct(id)` method that will remove a given product from the cached product data, and wire it up to the remove button.

 ##### Sample product styling: